Find your perfect value college

 Through the Susanne M Glasscock School of Continuing Studies is Rice University’s Paralegal Graduate Certificate Program.
 The program is among the accredited online paralegal certificate programs, that can also be achieved on campus if students prefer a face-to-face experience.
 This is a rigorous academic program suited for the serious student who is already coming in with a Bachelor’s degree.
 Students can study from anywhere in the country with this program, as there are no requirements for on-campus sessions.
 Students can already be searching for their new career with their certificate in hand five months from the start of the program.

-The University of California System has been operating extension programs for over a century, with a goal of educating adult learners.
-The UC Berkeley extension is especially active and is proud to offer what is considered UC Berkeley quality educational opportunities without having to get accepted or commit to a four year or graduate program.
+The University of California System has been operating extension programs for over a century, with the goal of educating adult learners.
+The UC Berkeley extension is especially active and is proud to offer what is considered UC Berkeley quality educational opportunities without having to get accepted or commit to a four-year or graduate program.
 They offer a plethora of online classes, though they also have three academic centers that provide courses in San Francisco, Belmont, and Downtown Berkeley.
-Joining a program at the UC Berkeley Extension generally ensures quick access to skill building and professional development that cuts right to the chase.
+Joining a program at the UC Berkeley Extension generally ensures quick access to skill-building and professional development that cuts right to the chase.

 Widener University was originally founded in 1821 as a prep school for boys in Wilmington, Delaware.
 In 1862, the campus moved from Wilmington to West Chester, Pennsylvania.
 The school later became a university called Chester County Military Academy.
 It is currently located in Chester, Pennsylvania, where it has been since 1868.
 Even though graduate programs were introduced in 1966, and the military preparatory element was removed, the school did not go by the name of Widener until 1972.
 The School of Law was acquired in 1975, which was split in 2015 to become two separate law schools one on the university’s Delaware campus and another in Harrisburg, PA.
 They operate four campuses and offer more than 80 programs of study.

 The Delaware School of Law has the honor of being the only law school in the state.
 While its parent school is just over the border in Chester.
-Delaware Law School is highly focused on the unique legal culture of the state of Delaware which focuses heavily on respect and civility within the bar and bench.
-Student’s are at a distinct advantage to receive pro bono experiences, externships, clerkships, and permanent employment after graduation upon graduation.
-Delaware’s preeminence in corporate law, bankruptcy, and intellectual property, combined with the Law School’s influential presence in Pennsylvania and New Jersey, give students abundant opportunities for clerkships, externships, pro bono experiences, and permanent employment after graduation.
+Delaware Law School is highly focused on the unique, legal culture of the state of Delaware which focuses heavily on respect and civility within the bar and bench.
+Students are at a distinct advantage in receiving pro bono experiences, externships, clerkships, and permanent employment after graduation upon graduation.
+Delaware’s preeminence in corporate law, bankruptcy, and intellectual property, combined with the Law School’s influential presence in Pennsylvania and New Jersey, gives students abundant opportunities for clerkships, externships, pro bono experiences, and permanent employment after graduation.
 The online paralegal certificate program is taught by the same incredible faculty and prepares students to become an attorney’s right hand in all aspects of legal work.